windows7lake/flutter_video_caching/README.md

 - Use `UrlMatcher` to distinguish video types.
 - **Caching logic:**
-  - m3u8: Each segment is cached as a separate file.
+  + m3u8: Each segment is cached as a separate file.
-  - mp4/others: The file is split into 2MB segments for caching.
+  + mp4/others: The file is split into 2MB segments for caching.

+To use your custom UrlMatcher, pass it to `VideoProxy.init()`.

 ### 9. Custom HttpClient